 The ‘GRA’ award was set up in 2016 by a group of school librarians working in a variety of Irish second level schools who are passionate about introducing students to great books.
 The aim of the award is to highlight new authors and diversify the reading of young adults.
 It’s also an opportunity for students to voice their enthusiasm about good writing for their age group at a time during the school year when examinations are less pressing.

 How did the longlist come about?

-The current longlist contained twenty books which were nominated by SLARI members from around the country.
-They had to be:-
+The longlist is compiled of nominated titles by SLARI members from around the country.
+They have to be:-

 - Fiction with YA protagonists.

 - Published in the past 18 months – so next longlist will be published titles between January 2017 and June 2018 (for GRA 2018).

 - Debut authors to fiction or established authors who are new to the YA scene.

 - Works written in English or translated into English (this included authors who may have already published YA works in their own language but were translated into English for the first time.)

 What criteria were used to make the shortlist?

 - Language and style of writing – accessible, appealing and engaging to YAs.